silktide/lazy-boy/README.md

     composer require silktide/lazy-boy:^1.0

-Once installed, add the following scripts to your composer.json file ...
+Lazy Boy will automatically generate several files from templates, whenever `composer update` or `composer install` is run.
+You are free to make modifications; Lazy Boy will not overwrite a file which already exists, so committing those changes to a VCS is safe.
+Having your VCS ignore the files will mean they are generated when you install vendors on a freshly cloned repository.

+If you want to disable automatic file generation, so you can use the FrontController or RouteLoader perhaps, add the following to your composer file:

+    "extra": {
-    "scripts": {
+      "lazy-boy": {
-      "post-update-cmd": [
-        "Silktide\\LazyBoy\\Controller\\ScriptController::install"
-      ],
-      "post-install-cmd": [
-        "Silktide\\LazyBoy\\Controller\\ScriptController::install"
-      ],
-      "install-lazy-boy": [
-        "Silktide\\LazyBoy\\Controller\\ScriptController::install"
-      ]
+        "prevent-install": true
       }

-... and run this command

-    composer install-lazy-boy

-This will generate several files from Lazy Boy templates.
-You are free to make modifications; Lazy Boy will not overwrite a file which already exists, so committing those changes to a VCS is safe.
-Having your VCS ignore the files will mean they are generated the first time you run `composer update` or `composer install` on a freshly cloned repository.
-You can also regenerate the files by deleting them and running the install command.
+    }

 All that is left to do is create a vhost or otherwise point requests to `web/index.php`.